Travel Oregon has released their own unique version of The Oregon Trail game, and we’re pretty excited about it.

 “If you like disc golf this is definitely the place to go, huge sprawling shaded course is very inviting and everyone who was playing looked like they were having a good time.
 Great destination for lazy bike rides, miles of paved low incline trails.
 Plus as well, they have a bike tools available as well, a work station for light repairs.” — The Dyrt camper Aria R.Camp Here

 Phew!
-According to the Travel Oregon: The Game, you survived a couple flat tires and an over-caffeinated passenger, but otherwise it was a great trip.
+According to the Travel Oregon: The Game, you survived a couple flat tires and an over-caffeinated passenger, but otherwise it was a great trip along a different, but equally exciting Oregon Trail.

-Check out Travel Oregon: The Game for yourself, and find even more Oregon camping destinations at The Dyrt.
+Check out the Oregon Trail inspired game Travel Oregon for yourself, and find even more Oregon camping destinations at The Dyrt.
 Once you’ve visited a campground, we’d love to hear about it!
 Add a campground review and photos on The Dyrt and you’ll help us make camping even better for everyone.